Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 Q1: Is 50% the realistic premium for every practice?
 No. The 50% figure is the average across TUSK clients, and the range is wide.
 Practices with strong fundamentals and multiple qualified bidders see larger premiums.
 Practices with structural disqualifiers see smaller premiums or none at all.
 The average is informative for planning, not predictive for any individual practice.

 Q3: Do brokers really earn their 6 to 10 percent fee?
-The TUSK and FOCUS aggregate data support yes, on average.
-Owner-side selection bias exists, since only marketed-process clients are tracked.
-The fee is justified when fundamentals support competitive bidding; harder to justify when structural disqualifiers cap the premium.
+On average the TUSK and FOCUS data say yes, with one caveat: only marketed-process clients are tracked, so the comparison is biased toward practices that engaged a broker in the first place.
+The fee tends to pay for itself when the practice has the fundamentals to attract real bidders.
+It's harder to justify on a practice with structural disqualifiers that cap the premium.

 Q4: Can an owner run a marketed process without a broker?
 Possible but rare.
 Prospectus preparation, qualified-bidder solicitation, and structured negotiation amount to full-time work over 6 to 12 months.
 Owner-run processes reach fewer bidders, surface less competition, and capture a smaller premium.
 The cost-benefit calculation usually favors advisor engagement when fundamentals support it.

 Q5: Does the premium apply to internal or associate sales?
 No. The 50% figure measures external marketed-process transactions where unaffiliated bidders compete.
-Internal sales, including associate buy-ins and family transitions, follow different conventions documented in Baseline section 3.1 and the transition-decision-framework pillar.
+Internal sales, including associate buy-ins and family transitions, follow different conventions documented in State of Private Practice 2026 Q2 Report section 3.1 and the transition-decision-framework pillar.
 Internal pricing reflects relationship continuity and tax structuring, not competitive bidding.

 Limitations#

 - TUSK's 50% figure reflects TUSK clients, introducing selection bias.
-Practices that engage TUSK self-select for marketability, so the average overstates the premium accessible to the median practice.
+Practices that engage TUSK self-select for marketability; the average overstates the premium accessible to the median practice.

-- The "unsolicited offer" baseline varies in quality across DSO acquirers and private buyers.
+- The quality of the initial unsolicited offer varies across DSO acquirers and private buyers.
 Comparison against the lowest-quality unsolicited offer overstates the premium; comparison against the highest understates it.

-- Marketed-process timelines depend on bidder availability, which fluctuates with private equity capital deployment cycles documented in Baseline section 4.4.
+- Marketed-process timelines depend on bidder availability, which fluctuates with private equity capital deployment cycles documented in State of Private Practice 2026 Q2 Report section 4.4.

 Sources#